tata-tdouble/Algo/README.md

 This is crypto currency price prediction bot created to use live binance market data.

-It uses Binance  Restful API to fetch merket prices and LSTM model of the Deeplearning4j library to train and make predictions.
+It uses Binance  Restful API to fetch market prices and an LSTM model of the Deeplearning4j library to train and make predictions.

 # Instructions